InVision Review 2026: Is It Still Worth Using for Designers?

 Frequently Asked Questions

 Can InVision replace Figma?
-For most teams in 2026, no. Figma's real-time collaboration, component system, and developer handoff tools are simply more complete at this point.
+For most teams in 2026, no. Figma's real-time collaboration, component system, and developer handoff tools are simply more comprehensive at this point.
 InVision can complement a Figma workflow — particularly with Freehand for workshops — but it doesn't replicate everything Figma does out of the box.